Reversible Cable Scarf

 Copyright 2012 by G. P. Donohue for textillian.com

-3 thoughts on “Reversible Cable Scarf
+3 responses to “Reversible Cable Scarf”

 1. I’m amazed at how nicely all the colors line up in your scarf, it turned out beautifully!
 The reversible cable is very nice as one-sided scarves can be a little irritating, like when I need to gently remind Al to flip his scarf over.
 I appreciate your edging technique, too.